wiichooo/closure-challenges/README.md

 # closure-challenges
-clouse challenges found on FEM
+closure challenges found on FEM
 THIS ARE THE CHALLENGES TO SOLVE IN closure.js